A general purpose programming language. It is used for:

 7 | putStrLn "Nice to meet you, " ++ name

-Parenthesis are needed around the expression string
+| ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^Parenthesis are needed around the expression string

-to cast it to a table if it's foundLet's talk about types and how to represent a query in Haskell
+putStrLn ("Nice to meet you, " ++ name)prompt IO action that:lookup)lookup returns a value of the type Maybe TableisJust to check if it's a table or notfromJust to cast it to a table if it's foundLet's talk about types and how to represent a query in Haskell

-to give a new alias to an existing type.
-They can be used interchangingly.type Username = String
+type to give a new alias to an existing type.
+They can be used interchangingly.type Username = StringWe can give values a type signature using ::

 myUsername :: Username

-to say "alternatively"data KnownColor -- the new type's name
+myUsername = "soupi"data| to say "alternatively"data KnownColor -- the new type's name

 = Red -- One possible value